Statically generated sites

 Description

 Research websites tend to die quietly: the grant ends, the engineer who built it moves on, and eventually something on the server breaks with nobody left to fix it.
 The patterns in this cluster share one answer: render the site ahead of time, serve it as plain files with nothing running behind them, and let automation rather than someone’s memory keep it working.
-The approach stretches across the whole range, from a basic documentation site for a run-of-the-mill research project through to a heavyweight build with structured, well-described data and automated CI/CD maintained by research software engineers.
-Same architecture, just scaled to the job.
+The same architecture stretches across the whole range, from a basic documentation site for a run-of-the-mill research project through to a heavyweight build with structured, well-described data and automated CI/CD maintained by research software engineers.

 Patterns in this cluster